isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 synchronization of the lease databases at startup, or recovery after a failure.
-The optional parameter ``max-period`` specifies the time in seconds after which the DHCP service should be automatically re-enabled, if the ``dhcp-enable`` command is not sent before this time elapses.
+The optional parameter ``max-period`` specifies the time in seconds after which the DHCP service should be automatically re-enabled, if the :isccmd:`dhcp-enable` command is not sent before this time elapses.

 Since Kea 1.9.4, there is an additional ``origin`` parameter that specifies the command source.
 A server administrator should typically omit this parameter